 If your products are in high demand, you may consider renting more warehouses.
 Since the cost of renting a place seems to be going down because of the hitting of the pandemic, occupying more storage is a rational option.

 5. Shift website homepage focus

-Another advice for e-commerce stores is to determine what people often purchase, and then re-organize categories to make the best-selling items stand out.
-Also, the owners can build some simple landing pages to promote certain products and get higher total traffic to the site.
+Another piece of advice for e-commerce stores is to determine what people often purchase and then re-organize categories to make the best-selling items stand out.
+Also, the owners can build some simple landing pages to promote specific products and get higher total traffic to the site.

-It’s worth noting that merchants should focus more on the items that are easy to be packed and shipped.
+It’s worth noting that merchants should focus more on the items that are easy to be packed and ship.

 How Online Stores Deal With Low Demand

 On the one hand, loyal customers could see the positive upgrade of the website and feel more attached to the brand.
 On the other hand, seamless site performance will attract potential guests even if this number is inconsiderable during the Coronavirus outbreak.